Why grocery stores are adding mobile & IoT to the shopping list

 And removing stores altogether, Amazon's Dash button allows customers to order grocery items for delivery without having to log in or leave home.

-The importance of IoT as an extension of customer experience
+The importance of mobile and IoT as an extension of customer experience

 While we'd never try to claim grocery brands are suddenly incapable of creating rewarding customer experiences in the absence of technology, we would suggest it becomes a great deal easier if it is used.
 Traditional CRM-based marketing will allow a certain amount of profiling, and obviously does enable brands to send promotions and link purchases to customers – though the level of granularity will probably be constrained by the CRM's capability and the marketing team's bandwidth.